 The cause of ‘cat scratch disease’ (Bartonella Henselae) can also be transmitted to humans through flea dirt accidentally being rubbed into the skin.
 This can lead to chronic illness, and can even be fatal in people who are immunosuppressed.

 Keep on top of your pet’s monthly flea treatment to keep them safe from these pests (as well as yourself and the rest of the family)!

 Do I need to use a household flea spray?

-A household flea spray can be used in combination with other, easy-to-implement measures such as regular vacuuming and washing soft furnishings at 60℃ to help protect against re-infestation.
+And remember to use Itch Flea Home Spray in combination with other, easy-to-implement measures such as regular vacuuming and washing soft furnishings at 60℃ to help protect against re-infestation.

-After treating your home, keep up the monthly flea treatment without fail to keep the blighters at bay.
+Then after treating your home, keep up the monthly flea treatment without fail to keep the blighters at bay.